 Welcome!
 This resource was created to help campus staff look at new opportunities to repurpose roles and support students in a different way.
 If campuses have to transition to online unexpectedly, this resource acts as an introductory roadmap to help existing staff (such as resident hall, student activities, athletics, etc.) take up roles to further support students.
-This resource is not for existing academic advising or student services staff who are already supporting students.
 We look forward to assisting you on your new online coaching journey!Play Video

 A student coach is someone who is dedicated to helping students navigate their higher education experience by developing personal relationships with students and helping them to stay on track throughout their academic program.
 A coach is there to provide guidance and encouragement, share relevant resources, and give helpful advice on how to overcome obstacles that students may face during their online educational journey.
 Coaches also help students build skills in problem solving, study strategies, time management, personal accountability, and self-efficacy.

 A student coach must be proactive and reactive, thoughtful, encouraging, and resourceful.
 Because no two students are alike, a coach must proactively anticipate each student’s needs and offer a specific support plan.
 This individualized approach can make a significant impact on student success, retention, and degree completion.